 This step seems easy.
 Rent, water, electricity.
 Done, right?
 Not so fast.
 Bills are, of course, some of the biggest expenses you face each month, but you’re also having to regularly spend money on things that don’t come in an envelope in your mailbox.
 Think about how often you fill up on gas or what you buy at the grocery store each week.
 Those purchases add up too.

 Try to gauge what you’re routinely spending money on and make a list.
 Common expenses could be:

-Write down rough estimates for how much each of these costs you, then add it to however much your monthly bills add up to.
+Write down rough estimates for how much each of these costs you, and then add it to however much your monthly bills add up to.
 This will be your general expense cost to deduct from your overall monthly income.
 After you subtract that, you’ll know how much you’ll have leftover for whatever your goals are, like building a savings account or saving for a vacation for later in the year.

-The tough part about starting a budget is that you don’t know the exact amount of money you’ll be paying each month, since things like water and electricity bills can change.
+The tough part about starting a budget is that you don’t know the exact amount of money you’ll be paying each month since things like water and electricity bills can change.
 However, if you have previous bills that you’ve saved, you can estimate your bills off those you’ve already paid.
-This way you’ll know a safe number to start off with in your budget, but keep in mind that they aren’t set in stone.
+This way you’ll know a safe number to start off within your budget, but keep in mind that they aren’t set in stone.